Footiefan29/footiefan29/README.md

 # 👋 Hey there, I'm Vaanya Arora!

 Welcome to my corner of the internet!
-I'm a proud Year 7 student with a passion for sports, puzzles, and all things RED ❤️
+I'm a proud SMC student with a passion for sports, puzzles, and all things RED ❤️

 ## 🔴 About Me
 - ❤️ Favourite color: RED (like Liverpool's kit!)